About Our Workshops

 Geared primarily toward nonprofit executive directors/CEOs and board leaders, the Nonprofit Support Program’s free workshops and webinars are designed to deepen your learning and development in key areas of nonprofit management, leadership and governance.
 NSP’s workshops are free and available to nonprofits that serve Greater Hartford Gives’ 29-town region.

 In partnership with NSP, Hartford Public Library offers basic nonprofit management workshops at no cost.
 Any nonprofit may register to attend here.
+To see previously recorded workshops, click here.

 What We Offer